delta/codecharacter-docs-2022/docs/Code Documentation/PvP Mode/Default Code/Python.md

     game.log("TURN {} LOGS:\n".format(state.turn_no))

-    # Get all the attackers and defenders in the game and store it
+    # Get all the attackers and opponent attackers in the game and store it
     attackers = state.attackers
     opponent_attackers = state.opponent_attackers